EvaSeidlmayer/orcid-for-wikidata/README.md

 #### 1.1  Harvest _publication_ IDs from ORCID

 With ORCID-ids-harvesting.py you **harvest PMID, PMC, DOI, WOS-ID, DNB and ORCID of the author from the ORCID.tar.gz archive**.
-With adding the ORCID.tar.gz path as input-file and an output file:
+With adding the ORCID.tar.gz path as input file and an output file:

-     ./analysis/ORCID-ids-harvesting.py ORCID_2019_activities_1.tar.gz ORCID-ids_1.csv
+     ./analysis/ORCID-ids-harvesting.py ORCID_2020_10_activities_1.tar.gz ORCID-ids_1.csv

 ...you get a csv like this: